How to Setup Jenkins Build Agents on Kubernetes Pods

 Setup Jenkins Build Agents on Kubernetes Cluster

-In this Jenkins tutorial, I explained the detailed steps to set up Jenkins master and scale Jenkins build agents on Kubernetes pods using the Jenkins kubernetes plugin
+In this Jenkins tutorial, I explained the detailed steps to set up Jenkins controller and scale Jenkins build agents on Kubernetes pods using the Jenkins Kubernetes plugin

-In another post, I have explained how to set up Docker based Jenkins agents.
+In another post, I explained how to set up Docker-based Jenkins agents.

 If you have a Kubernetes cluster in your environment, running Jenkins agents on the Kubernetes pods will give you good build isolation for different application versions.

-Also, an ephemeral Kubernetes pod-based Jenkins agent is a great way of reducing the cost of the CI environment as Jenkins agents get spun up only if there is a build request.
+Also, an ephemeral Kubernetes pod-based Jenkins agent is a great way to reduce the cost of the CI environment, as Jenkins agents are spun up only if there is a build request.

 How Do Jenkins Kubernetes Pod Agents Work?